|1||Ushuaia, Argentina||Transfer from airport, overnight hotel|

 She has a fleet of ten rubber inflatable zodiac boats for landings, an experienced crew, and a set of retractable fin stabilizers for smooth sailing.
 This ship features an open bridge, 2 rear outdoor viewing areas, an outdoor viewing area at the front of the vessel, a bar, lounge, presentation room and dining area all lined with windows.
 There is also a gym on-board as well as a library and media centre.

-During the next four days, you explore the highlights of the South Shetland Islands and the Antarctic Peninsula.
-This region contains some of the world’s most impressive scenery and the best wildlife viewing in Antarctica.
-Sheltered bays and channels sparkle with ice and reflect towering mountain peaks coated in permanent snow and immense glaciers.
+The Antarctic Peninsula region contains some of the world’s most impressive scenery and some of Antarctica’s best wildlife viewing opportunities.
+Protected bays and narrow channels are surrounded by towering mountain peaks covered in permanent snow and immense glaciers.
 Icebergs of every size and description complete an image of incomparable beauty.
-Waters rich with krill are home to huge numbers of marine mammals and seabirds.
-The whole area is alive with penguins foraging at sea and forming large rookeries at special places on land.
+Waters rich with krill are home to a variety of whale and seal species.
+The whole area is alive with penguins foraging at sea and forming large nesting colonies at special places on land.
+The area is also home to Antarctic research stations of various nationalities, some with a gift shop and post office.

-After yet another delicious breakfast on board, bid you a fond farewell in Ushuaia.
-A group transfer is provided to the airport or to the city center if you wish to spend more time here.
-As you look back on your wonderful experience in Antarctica, you may already be looking forward to your next polar adventure!
+After breakfast we say farewell in the city of Ushuaia, where the trip started.
+A group transfer to the airport or to the town center is provided.
+As you look back on your wonderful experience in Antarctica, you may already be looking forward to your next incredible adventure to the ice!